 Craving even more pumpkin?
 Here’s some other yummy desserts ideas:

 - Ingredients to make cake, (usually water oil and eggs)

 - 2 (3.4 oz) boxes Instant Pumpkin Spice Pudding Mix

 - 8oz container Cool Whip

-- Preheat oven to 350 degrees, and grease a 9x13 cake pan.
+- Preheat your oven to 350 degrees, and lightly grease a 9x13 cake pan.
 Set aside.

-- In a large bowl, prepare cake mix according to directions on the box.
+- In a large bowl, prepare the cake mix according to the directions on the box.

-- Once cake has fully baked, using a skewer or wooden spoon handle, poke several holes in baked cake.
-Let cool.
+- Once the cake has fully baked, using a skewer or wooden spoon handle, poke several holes in the cake.

-- Cover and refrigerate until pudding is set.
+- Cover the cake and refrigerate it until the pudding is set.

 - Remove the cake from the refrigerator and frost with Cool Whip.

 - Top the Cool Whip with crumbled graham crackers.